ulikunitz/xz/doc/LZMA2.md

 P      | packed size byte
 S      | properties byte

+The unpacke size and packed size are written in big-endian byte order.

 The properties byte provides the parameters pb, lc, lp using following
 formula: